 So can you install a fence in the winter?

 Yes, actually.
 Or, more precisely, you can have a professional contractor install it for you.
-Despite the legitimate arguments of solid, near-frozen ground and unpleasant outdoor temperatures, contractors with their appropriate tools and equipment and years of expertise will take care of the baby that’s not yours to hold!
+Despite the legitimate arguments of solid, near-frozen ground and unpleasant outdoor temperatures, contractors with their appropriate tools and equipment and years of expertise will take care of your property.

 But before we get ahead of ourselves and give you false ideas of installing fences into rock, the ideal time in winter to have your fence installed is just before the heavy snows and the temperatures drop to below 25 degrees.